Supply Chain Management

 Confirmation of Efforts Made by Our Suppliers

-Our company, after considering risks such as the contents, amount, importance of the transactions and impact on ESG (environment, society, governance), has specified important business partners from among materials suppliers, process contractors, on-site construction contractors, and labor dispatch companies with which we have conducted business.
+Our company, after considering risks such as the contents, amount, importance of the transactions and impact on ESG (environment, society, governance), has specified important business partners from among materials suppliers, process contractors, equipment vendors, on-site construction contractors, and labor dispatch companies with which we have conducted business.
 For all specified important business partners, we conduct a CSR survey every year to confirm the status of their efforts.
-(The survey targets cover approximately 50% of all transaction amounts.)
+(The survey targets cover more than 70% of all transaction amounts.)
 As a result of the surveys, if any suppliers have items for which they have not sufficiently conducted compliance activities, we request them to submit an improvement plan and ask them to improve their activities.
 As an example, in the case where any suppliers ask a new employee to submit his/her health certificate at the time of employment, we request that these suppliers eliminate the procedure as it may lead to discrimination.
 In addition, especially for important suppliers, we have confirmed and improved the actual efforts by directly visiting the actual sites.

 IBIDEN Suppliers' Compliance Counter